 Have you ever been driving the speed limit on a highway and noticed other cars flying by as if you were standing still?
 Hanging out in the “slow lane” can make you feel like you’re one of those pokey, “older” drivers.

 But we’re mature now, not old, right?
 We know that there is no need to rush so much because life is already too short.
 In a fast-paced world, there is value to slowing down and enjoying the scenery.
 The same is true of our yoga practice.

-First, a group of structures in the mid-brain (namely the insula and cortex) increase in strength through regular yoga practice.
+First, a group of structures in the mid-brain, namely the insula and the cortex, increase in strength through regular yoga practice.
 Why is this valuable?
 Well together these structures help us formulate a sense of identity or self.
 When we have a sense of identity, we understand our values and are able to make good decisions.

 The second key brain region altered by slow, mindful yoga is the left forebrain, or left hemisphere of the cerebrum.
 Research shows that yoga practitioners have more gray matter in this area.
 Why is this significant?
 More gray matter signifies greater activation of this area which corresponds with three essential characteristic of resilient people: self-regulation, pro-social behavior and a positive outlook.

 As if this weren’t enough, scientists have observed changes to other areas of the brain involved in improved focus, attention and memory as well as increased empathy.
 All of these contribute to resiliency.
 And what kind of yoga is most effective in bringing about these changes?
 You got it—slow, mindful yoga.

 You may have heard that sitting is the new smoking.
 Well, inflammation is another often blamed “bad guy” when it comes to chronic diseases.

 Inflammation is associated with a variety of disease processes including heart disease, diabetes, cancer, arthritis and Alzheimer’s.
 In addition, inflammation impacts brain structures involved in mood disorders such as depression and anxiety.